MLB Runline Betting Trends Since 2004

 This suggests the runline market is generally efficient over large sample sizes.

-When Runline Betting Can Be Useful
+When Can Runline Betting Be Useful?

 • Heavy favorites with strong starting pitchers